-You must abide by the regulations applicable to any other organisation whose services you access such as Janet, Eduserv and Jisc Collections.
+You must abide by the regulations applicable to any other organisation whose services you access such as Jisc/JANET, Eduserv and Jisc Collections.

-When using services via Eduroam, you are subject to both the regulations of RUL and the institution where you are accessing services.
+When using services via Eduroam, you are subject to both the regulations of the University and the institution where you are accessing services.

-Some software licences procured by RUL will set out obligations for the user - these should be adhered to.
-If you use any software or resources covered by a Chest agreement, you are deemed to have accepted the Eduserv User Acknowledgement of Third Party Rights.
-(See accompanying guidance for more detail.)
+Some software licences procured by the University will set out obligations for the user - these should be adhered to.
+If you use any software or resources covered by a Chest agreement, you are deemed to have accepted the Eduserv User Acknowledgement of Third-Party Rights.
+See the chest website for further details (www.chest.ac.uk).

-Breach of any applicable law or third party regulation will be regarded as a breach of these IT regulations.
+Breach of any applicable law or third-party regulation will be regarded as a breach of these IT regulations.